LeeAnnEditor/o365hq/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 Advanced hunting helps you identify possible threats using a powerful search and query tool.
-It is also possible to build custom detection rules based on the queries you created and surface alerts in here and benefit from shared queries from the community that are stored in GitHub.
+It is also possible to build custom detection rules based on the queries you created and surface alerts and benefit from shared queries from the community that are stored in GitHub.

 ![](https://o365hq.com/images/681.png)

-According to Verizon\`s 2019 Data Breach Investigation Report, 34 % of
-breaches involved internal actors.
+According to Verizon's 2019 Data Breach Investigation Report, 34% of breaches involved internal actors.
 To make matters worse, key tactics of these breaches included errors and misuse of authorized users.
-It\`s heartbreaking to think that your own employees represent a sizable cybersecurity threat to the company -- but it\`s the reality we face.
+It's heartbreaking to think that your own employees represent a sizable cybersecurity threat to the company -- but it's the reality we face.
 You should be prepared to detect and proactively respond to these internal threats.
-To keep your organization\`s expanding universe of cloud-based apps and data safe, you need a tool that focuses on cloud app security.
+To keep your organization's expanding universe of cloud-based apps and data safe, you need a tool that focuses on cloud app security.
 Microsoft 365 includes the Cloud App Security dashboard, a crucial component of the Microsoft Cloud Security stack.

-Here you also have visibility into all of the apps running on the network -- and potential shadow/rouge apps in the unsanctioned apps listed.
-Cloud Discovery examines your traffic logs against Microsoft Cloud App Security\`s cloud app catalog over 16,000 cloud apps that are impartially analyzed based on more then 70 risk factors.
+Here you also have visibility into all of the apps running on the network -- and potential shadow/rogue apps in the unsanctioned apps listed.
+Cloud Discovery examines your traffic logs against Microsoft Cloud App Security's cloud app catalog of over 16,000 cloud apps that are impartially analyzed based on more than 70 risk factors.
 Each app gets a score that helps you decide whether to allow usage.

 ![](https://o365hq.com/images/682.png)

-Microsoft along with other industry leaders are working to remove passwords using other, more secure methods.
-By eliminating passwords, you can reduce the odds of your identities being compromised by 99,9 % according to a recent Microsoft Security Intelligence Report -- while getting rid of the thing users hate the most -- remembering passwords!
+Microsoft, along with other industry leaders, is working to remove passwords using other, more secure methods.
+By eliminating passwords, you can reduce the odds of your identities being compromised by 99.9%, according to a recent Microsoft Security Intelligence Report -- while getting rid of the thing users hate the most -- remembering passwords!
-Built into Windows 10 is a passwordless solution called Windows Hello for Business, which uses biometric or a personal ID number as the method for secure sing in.
+Built into Windows 10 is a passwordless solution called Windows Hello for Business, which uses biometric or a personal ID number as the method for secure sign-in.
 To set this up for your company, you should hop over to Microsoft Intune.
-Here you can set the parameters of your Windows Hello setup -- whether you allow for biometric authentication, and the option for using security keys for sign-in.
+There you can set the parameters of your Windows Hello setup -- whether you allow for biometric authentication, and the option for using security keys for sign-in.

-In addition to Windows Hello for Business, you can also deploy Microsoft Authenticator to secure users when they are not accessing org resources via managed Windows 10 devices, for example on iOS and Android.
+In addition to Windows Hello for Business, you can also deploy Microsoft Authenticator to secure users when they are not accessing organizational resources via managed Windows 10 devices, for example, on iOS and Android.

 ![](https://o365hq.com/images/683.png)